 How long it takes

-The normal processing time, from submitting an application to receiving a granted licence, is approximately 28 days.
+The normal processing time, from submitting an application to receiving a granted licence, is around 28 days.

-Your application may be delayed if you don’t include all the information we’ve asked for.
+Your application may be delayed if you don’t include all the details we’ve asked for.

 Until we issue the licence, no works should be carried out.
-Any apparatus placed in the road without a Section 50 licence is illegal and will be subject to enforcement action by the council for its removal.
+Any apparatus placed in the road without a Section 50 licence is illegal.
+It will be subject to enforcement action by us for its removal.

 If we approve your application, we’ll send you a signed copy of the licence.